During my time working for the likes of BBC Sport and Liverpool FC I’ve been fortunate to work on a lot of live football matches.

 The area which the cameras are focussed on is around 0.7 of a hectare.
 But more on that figure later.

-Earlier this month, I was part of the Laduma team who spent a week in South Africa filming everything from wild animals on safari to the top of Table Mountain, and the beautiful Durban beachfront.
+Earlier this month, I was part of the Laduma team who spent a week in South Africa filming everything from wild game on safari to the top of Table Mountain, and the beautiful Durban beachfront.
 All of it captured in true 3D virtual reality.

 The first part of our trip was at the Nambiti Plains Private Game Lodge in KwaZulu Natal, a five-star eco resort set in a huge private reserve.